variinlkt/MP3-vueplayer/README.md

 # Vue-audioplayer

-> An MP3 player,using vue-cli(vuex)/node(express)/mongodb(mongoose)
+> An MP3 player,using vue.js(vue-cli)/node.js(express)/mongodb(mongoose)

-## Features
+## You can...
-* Uploading your own audio files/lyric files/pics for covers is allowed
+* Uploading your own audio files/lyric files/pics for covers
-* Deleting your songs is also allowed
+* Deleting your songs
 * Control the progress bar to set playing position

-## Features in the future
-* a volumn control bar
+* Press the cover to enlarge it
+* Control the volume
+* Choose playing mode:order/repeat
-* switch previous/next songs
+* Switch previous/next songs
-* loop playing
+* Look at the lryic which can roll when playing music

+## In the future...
+* Lryic rolling transition will be added
+* Responsive layout will be finished
-* optimize the codes
+* The codes will be optimized

 ## Build Setup